nivram913/autosave_gd/README.md

 # autosave_gd
-Backup files and directory to Google Drive securely
+Backup files and directories to Google Drive securely